CogStack/CogStack-NiFi/docs/security/elasticsearch_opensearch.md

 - secure credentials for built-in and custom users,
 - properly configured roles and role mappings.

-Certificates and credentials are generated using the scripts provided in `security/scripts/` and are controlled through the `.env` files under `security/env/`.
+Certificates are generated through the Make targets in `deploy/Makefile`.
+Those targets call the scripts in `security/scripts/` and load their configuration from the `.env` files under `security/env/`.

 ---